sensu/sensu-docs/content/sensu-go/5.16/installation/plugins.md

 ## Install plugins with assets

 Assets are shareable, reusable packages that make it easier to deploy Sensu plugins.
-To start using and deploying assets, we recommend following the [guide on installing assets][7].
-It has everything you need to familiarize yourself with workflows involving assets.
+To start using and deploying assets, read [Install plugins with assets][7] to become familiar with workflows that involve assets.

 ## Use Bonsai, the Sensu asset index